munin-monitoring/munin-node-win32/README.rst

 ============================

-**I will try my best to keep maintaining this repo,** **but I am also busy writing a new Munin Node For Windows in C# that would work better in newer versions of windows**
+**I will try my best to keep maintaining this repo,** **but I am also busy writing a new Munin Node For Windows in C# that would work better in newer versions of windows - lemontree23**

 Introduction
 ------------